Walter Polovchak: Court case

 The case became a Cold War cause célèbre after the INS allowed Polovchak to stay against his parents' will, even as they pursued legal means to retake custody of their son.
 While Walter and Nataly lived apart from their parents during the dispute, the sympathetic Reagan administration helped to drag out court proceedings until Walter turned 18 and was no longer a minor.

 The case has similarities to that of Elián González.
+Soviet press covering the process claimed that Walter and his sister were being held by the United States as "hostages".
+During the process, which lasted almost 5 years, Polovchak had to live in several homes, mostly staying among Ukrainian Americans, and received money, food and clothes from his supporters.
+Polovchak's lawyers and witnesses, including a number of Soviet dissidents, claimed that in case of return to the USSR he would become subjected to political persecution, and issued an application for political asylum.

 Aftermath

-Since becoming a US citizen in 1985, Walter visits the now-independent Ukraine every other year and has re-established relations with his parents.
+In 1985 Walter received US citizenship.
+In 1993 he visited the now-independent Ukraine and re-established relations with his parents.
+Since then he has been travelling to the country every other year.
 He now lives in the Chicago suburb of Des Plaines, is married, and has two sons.

 In March 2022, he spoke his opinions about the Russian invasion of Ukraine, saying “Russia is mercilessly killing Ukrainian children and families, destroying neighbourhoods, opera houses, churches and anything they can basically hit, It's very shocking but not surprising.
 The Russian government and Putin are thugs.
 They cannot be trusted, they consistently lie about everything - it's nothing but lies and propaganda."
 Walter also said that hearing about the war breaking out was “really disheartening” but that it wasn't surprising because “war criminal Putin has set in his mind that he wants to recreate the former Soviet Union."